Discover more from The Hell Project

 What Jesus did say about people who choose to reject God was that there would be an eternal punishment.
 So there is a punishment for rejecting God, but what is it?

 If you reject the giver of life, you die.
 Jesus continually used pictures of things that would burn up or be no more.
 He did not give any images of an ongoing fire where demons and devils would torment you.
-The only thing that comes close is that he mentions an eternal fire and whenever 'eternal fire' is used it references a thing or a place that was totally destroyed (see Jude verse 7 as an example).
+The only thing that comes close to this idea is that he mentions an eternal fire.
+However, whenever 'eternal fire' is used it references a thing or a place that was totally destroyed (see Jude verse 7 as an example).

 I know that doesn't sound pleasant that anything should be destroyed but that is the state of the world we are in.
 We are already under the curse of death and without a saviour, 100% of us will die.
 Jesus is offering an alternative.
 Through believing in him we need not take the result of meeting God having rejected him throughout our lives.
 Jesus through his death and resurrection has taken the curse for us.